enyaxing/arl-gamified-training/CID Gamified Training/CID Gamified Training/Styles/README.md

 ### `ButtonStyle.swift`

 Stores several button modifiers used. `FriendlyButtonStyle` is used for the friendly button in game sessions, and `EnemyButtonStyle` is used for the enemy button. `CustomDefaultButtonStyle` is in the same style as the other two, but is intended for other colored custom buttons.

+### `Style.swift`

+Created to store other custom style elements for the app theme.
+Stores custom colors, fonts, and other button view modifiers.